-E1 recorded significantly higher numbers of NT plant-1 (10.36, 10.16 and 10.02), NP plant-1 (9.49, 9.33 and 9.24), GW plot-1 (3.19, 2.91 and 2.55 kg), GY (1525, 1312 and 1189), SY (4603, 4117 and 3653 kg ha-1), test weight (TW) (3.34, 3.32 and 3.31 g) and thiamine content (0.78, 0.75 and 0.68 mg) during the summer, Kharif and Rabi seasons, respectively compared to E_2 (Table 6, 7).
+E1 recorded significantly higher numbers of NT plant (10.36, 10.16 and 10.02), NP plant-1 (9.49, 9.33 and 9.24), GW plot-1 (3.19, 2.91 and 2.55 kg), GY (1525, 1312 and 1189), SY (4603, 4117 and 3653 kg ha-1), test weight (TW) (3.34, 3.32 and 3.31 g) and thiamine content (0.78, 0.75 and 0.68 mg) during the summer, kharif and rabi seasons, respectively compared to $E_2$ (Table 6, 7).
 However, the differences in TW were statistically non-significant (Fig. 1).
 The higher yield attributes and overall yield can be attributed to the robust root system that likely created optimal conditions for efficient nutrient uptake, resulting in maximum productivity.
 In contrast, the transplanted crop may have suffered from transplant shock, which could have impeded root and crop development.
-These findings are consistent with the findings of Chouhan et al., 2015 who noted that the direct drilling of pearl millet resulted in significantly greater effective tillers (5.0), ear head length (21 cm), ear head circumference (10 cm), GY (36 q ha-1), SY (92 q ha-1) and TW (9.0 g) compared to transplanted crop (16).
-Furthermore, E1 recorded significantly higher vitamin content than E2(Fig. 1).
+These findings are consistent with the findings of one investigation which stated that the direct drilling of pearl millet resulted in significantly greater effective tillers (5.0), ear head length (21 cm), ear head circumference (10 cm), GY (36 q ha-1), SY (92 q ha-1) and TW (9.0 g) compared to transplanted crop (16).
+Furthermore, E1 recorded significantly higher vitamin content than $E_2$ (Fig. 1).
 This could be due to stress caused by weeds in direct sown crops, which likely triggered increased thiamine production in brown top millet.
 Thiamine plays a role in activating plant defense mechanisms and enhancing stress tolerance (27).
-Similarly, Bouhadi et al., 2024 noted that elevated thiamine levels are associated with improved stress response and resilience (28).
-Grain weight per plot exhibited strong correlations with SPAD, DMP and GY, suggesting that heavier grains are associated with higher chlorophyll content, increased DMP, and greater yields (Fig. 2).
+It was further noted that elevated thiamine levels are associated with improved stress response and resilience (28).
+Grain weight per plot exhibited strong correlations with SPAD, DMP and GY, suggesting that heavier grains are associated with higher chlorophyll content, increased DMP and greater yields (Fig. 2).